Senior Client Partner, North America

 Skip to main contentThanksgiving is just one day.
 So are the Fourth of July and New Year’s Day.
 But don’t tell that to a lot of workers—and their managers.

 In a trend that just keeps growing, many workers, along with their managers, are stretching one-day holidays into a full week off.
-Some are using vacation time, but many are quietly treating the days as de facto work holidays (many leaders aren’t pressing the issue).
-And now, this development threatens to prevent many firms from reaching their year-end goals.
+Some are using vacation time, but the days off have also become de facto work holidays in the eyes of many leaders, who don't press the issue.
+Experts say the change is helping improve work-life balances, but may also threaten the odds of firms reaching their year-end goals.

-Many employees took off the three days before Thanksgiving.
-Firms are often closed on the Friday immediately afterward.
-That means that the previous Friday was the last workday in November for many employees.
+In the US, and at many multinational firrms, many employees took off the three days before Thanksgiving.
+Many firms are closed on the Friday immediately afterward.
+That means that the previous Friday was the last workday in November for many people.
 The solution?
 “Recognize that time is short,” says Mark Royal, a Korn Ferry Advisory senior client partner, adding that

 December could be a real crunch.
 Indeed, the month includes only about 15 days on which leaders can expect to have most of their teams working.

 Whether it’s Thanksgiving or Labor Day or a handful of other holidays, experts say that a fundamental change in vacation patterns is leaving leaders scrambling to cover critical work in unprecedented ways.
-The phenomenon involves workers and managers of all ages, but experts say it was largely embraced by Gen Z, with its emphasis on work-life balance.
+The phenomenon involves workers and managers of all ages, but experts say it's been embraced by Gen Z most of all, with its emphasis on work-life balance.
 “There’s a generational shift going on here,” says Kate Shattuck, a Korn Ferry managing partner.

 To get through the end-of-year period successfully, experts suggest that leaders prioritize team coordination, blocking out time where all team members—or most of them, at least—can work on group assignments.
 The goal here is to minimize the number of projects left hanging because of a key person’s absence.
 After coordinating teams, leaders should encourage workers to use the remaining time for individual projects.